cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 * Bash scripting
 * Git and GitHub for version control
 * The compilation process using GCC
-* Build systems such as Make and CMake
+* Build systems such as Make, CMake, Meson and Ninja
 * Fuzzing, particularly AFL++
 * Python programming language
 * Docker and containerization